MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-fcport.md

 ---
-Description: Represents the capabilities and management of a fibre channel (FC) port device. ms.assetid: 32a11971-9e18-410d-a3cd-4921a7e986f0
+description: Represents the capabilities and management of a fibre channel (FC) port device. ms.assetid: 32a11971-9e18-410d-a3cd-4921a7e986f0
 title: CIM_FCPort class
 ms.topic: reference